 Simply put, the employee will loan their bike from their employer for a small fee.
 You will also get the freedom to choose your new bike, as well as accessories and safety equipment.
 Being part of the scheme means your new bike will be significantly cheaper – up to 42% off the RRP and the monthly fee is much smaller than the cost of petrol or taking public transport.
 In short, the scheme is a brilliant opportunity to increase physical activity, reduce congestion and most importantly, save money!

-Tredz and Merlin Cycles both proudly support the scheme as well as offer great advice on the best bikes for commuting.
+Tredz proudly supports the scheme and offers great advice on the best bikes for commuting.
 In the UK, most recent figures show that a growing 180,000 people now participate in the Cycle To Work scheme operated by employers.

 2. DIY Repairs